 No Impact.
 (Responses a - e).
-The proposed project would not impact Prime Farmland, Unique Farmland, Farmland of Statewide Importance, forest land, or land under a Williamson Act contract as none are present on or near the project site.
-No proposed construction activities are located within lands used for agricultural or forestry purposes.
+The project would not impact Prime Farmland, Unique Farmland, Farmland of Statewide Importance, forest land, or land under a Williamson Act contract as none are present on or near the project site (CDC 2018).
 The project would not convert or cause the conversion of any farmland or forest land to a non-agricultural/non-forest use because the project site is within urban and built-up land surrounded by urban uses.
 Thus, the project would not result in impacts to any agricultural or forestry resources.
 No impact would occur.